manzugerald/gradProjects/README.md

-# Named Entity Recognition (NER) and Temperature Time Series Prediction
+# Machine Learning Applications: NER, Temperature Forecasting, and Urban Growth Prediction

+This repository contains three projects:
+1. **Named Entity Recognition (NER) using CRF and Random Forest** - Implements NER using Conditional Random Fields (CRF) and Random Forest models on the CoNLL-2003 dataset.
+2. **Temperature Time Series Prediction** - Forecasts temperature data using Holt-Winters and ARIMA models.
+3. **Urban Growth Prediction of Juba (2024-2033)** - Predicts land cover changes in Juba, South Sudan, using Random Forest on Landsat imagery.

 This repository contains two projects:
 1. **Named Entity Recognition (NER) using CRF and Random Forest** - Implements NER using Conditional Random Fields (CRF) and Random Forest models on the CoNLL-2003 dataset.